umrover/mrover-workspace/jetson/odrive_bridge/README.md

 #### Nothing Seems To Be Running
 <font size="4"> There have been recent issues with the teleop services not starting.
 Type \
-`$ LCM_DEFAULT_URL="udpm://239.255.76.67:7667?ttl=255" systemctl status service.mrover-onboard-teleop` \
+`$ LCM_DEFAULT_URL="udpm://239.255.76.67:7667?ttl=255" systemctl status rover-jetson-teleop.service` \
 If the service is not running, type \
-`$ LCM_DEFAULT_URL="udpm://239.255.76.67:7667?ttl=255" systemctl start service.mrover-onboard-teleop`
+`$ LCM_DEFAULT_URL="udpm://239.255.76.67:7667?ttl=255" systemctl restart rover-jetson-teleop.service ` \

 #### Other Errors
 <font size="4"> Find Carmen, Raymond, or Justin.
 Or just go ahead and contact madcowswe himself. </font>

 ### ToDo
-As of right now we are unsure whether or not we are using odrives for the 2021 Rover, or what/if testing still needs to be done with the 2020 rover for system validation.

 - [x] Validate this guide
 - [x] Implement watchdog timer
 - [x] Add Off Nominal Behavior Section
 - [x] Make functional for 2021
+- [ ] Update README.md
 - [ ] Move odrive IDs into config
+- [ ] Fix USB issues along with ACK, requiring restart of program

 ### Notes
-The odrive code has been modified to work for 3 odrives on the 2021 rover for SAR.
-We do not plan on using odrives for URC.
+The odrive code has been modified to work for 3 odrives on the 2022 rover for CIRC.